-Mount Mansfield via the Long Trail–South Professional Review and Guide
+Mount Mansfield via the Long Trail–South Professional Guide

 "Steady, steep climb past Taft Lodge, with magnificent views and fun rocky scrambles on the way to the top of the tallest peak in Vermont.
 This hike sounds easy due to its low mileage, but don’t be fooled.
 It climbs 2,800 vertical feet in only 2.3 miles.
 You should be comfortable scrambling up multiple short